Skip to main content

 This is the best way to verify your bot works within the 2ms CPU time limit before submitting to the ladder.

-Rate limits: max 10 test/unrated matches per 5 minutes.
-Unrated matches also have a 5-minute cooldown per specific matchup.
+Rate limits: max 10 test/unrated matches per 10 minutes.